mozilla/DeepSpeech/doc/DeepSpeech.rst

 where :math:`g(z) = \min\{\max\{0, z\}, 20\}` is a clipped rectified-linear (ReLu)
 activation function and :math:`W^{(l)}`, :math:`b^{(l)}` are the weight matrix and bias parameters for layer :math:`l`.
-The fourth layer is a bidirectional recurrent layer `[1] <http://www.di.ufpe.br/~fnj/RNA/bibliografia/BRNN.pdf>`_.
+The fourth layer is a unidirectional recurrent layer `[1] <http://www.di.ufpe.br/~fnj/RNA/bibliografia/BRNN.pdf>`_.
 This layer includes two sets of hidden units: a set with forward recurrence, :math:`h^{(f)}`, and a set with backward recurrence :math:`h^{(b)}`: